 Step 6.
 Design and development

 At this stage, the professionals will step in.
 Professional designers will work on the visual side of your app.
-You can suggest ideas and correct some details, the team will do the rest of the work.
+You can suggest ideas and correct some details, and the team will do the rest of the work.
 When the design is ready, it’ll be time for the delivery app development itself.
 Just relax and wait for the first version of your app to come to life.

 Step 7.
 Testing the app